koayiaaieki/Level-3-Pygame/README.md

-# Version 1 - Tile Map Instructions
+# Version 1 - Tile Map Instructions (written by our favourite teacher)
-(Not written by me)

 For the initial setup of the project, we need 5 files.